ozalpozqur/altogic-auth-remix/README.md

 # Handling Authentication in Server Side
 This is the most important part of the project.
 We will handle authentication in server side.
 We will use altogic library to handle authentication in server side.

+For client-side (browser) rendered frontend apps, Altogic automatically stores the `sessionToken` in local storage.
+For server-side rendered frontend apps, since we do not have local storage available, we need to store the `sessionToken` somewhere to check whether the user has been authenticated or not.
+For this reason, we will store the `sessionToken` in an HTTP cookie named `session` which will be exchanged between the client browser and the front end server.

 Remix is a server side rendering tool, we will do some operations on the backend.
 So we need to create a folder named `utils/` in our `app/` directory and create a file named `auth.server.js` in it.

 ### Replacing app/utils/auth.server.js with the following code: